-Please take advantage of my office hours to communicate with me about a specific writing assignment or the class in general.
+Please take advantage of my availability to communicate with me about a specific writing assignment or the class in general.
 I'm available to help you with the class in any way I reasonably can.
-If necessary, we can arrange inperson or Zoom meetings at times other than my scheduled office hours.
+If necessary, we can arrange inperson or Zoom meetings by appointment.
 Get your money's worth out of your instructors, your classes, and the other services IVCC offers its students.